Krept & Konan: Everybody’s version of England is different

 “I feel like that stuck with the people, so we have to find a way to make it light-hearted, to not take it too seriously.”

-A journey recorded as part of new 60-minute BBC Three documentary, Krept and Konan: We Are England the duo venture beyond the superficial hooks of footballing anthems, to discover what it means to be English in 2021.
+A journey recorded as part of new 60-minute BBC Three documentary, Krept and Konan: We Are England shows the duo venturing beyond the superficial hooks of footballing anthems, to discover what it means to be English in 2021.

 “Our first thoughts were, ‘it’s a big job’,” laughs Krept, earnestly.